-8 601.951 General provisions.
+- 601.951 General provisions.
 (1) EXCLUSIVE STATE STANDARDS.
-This 9 subchapter establishes the exclusive state standards applicable to licensees for data 10 security, the investigation of a cybersecurity event, and notification of a 11 cybersecurity event to the commissioner.

-(2) EXCEPTIONS TO APPLICABILITY. (a) This subchapter does not apply to a person who is an employee, agent, representative, or designee of a licensee and who is also a licensee to the extent that the person is covered by the information security program of the other licensee and the other licensee has complied with this subchapter on behalf of the person.
+This subchapter establishes the exclusive state standards applicable to licensees for data security, the investigation of a cybersecurity event, and notification of a cybersecurity event to the commissioner. - (2) EXCEPTIONS TO APPLICABILITY. (a) This subchapter does not apply to a person who is an employee, agent, representative, or designee of a licensee and who is also a licensee to the extent that the person is covered by the information security program of the other licensee and the other licensee has complied with this subchapter on behalf of the person. - (b) A licensee affiliated with a depository institution that maintains an information security program in compliance with the interagency guidelines establishing information security standards as set forth pursuant to 15 USC 6801 and 6805 shall be considered to meet the requirements of this subchapter, provided that the licensee produces, upon request of the commissioner, documentation satisfactory to the commissioner that independently validates the adoption by the affiliated depository institution of an information security program that satisfies the interagency guidelines.

-(b) This subchapter, except for s.
-601.954 (1), does not apply to a licensee who is subject to and governed by 45 CFR Parts 160 and 165 and who maintains nonpublic information in the same manner as protected health information under 45 CFR Parts 160 and 165.
+(c) This subchapter, except for s.
+601.954 (1), does not apply to a licensee who is subject to and governed by 45 CFR Parts 160 and 164 and who maintains nonpublic information in the same manner as protected health information under 45 CFR Parts 160 and 164.

-(c) If a licensee ceases to qualify for an exception under par. (a) or (b), the licensee shall have 180 days to comply with this subchapter.

-(3) AGREEMENTS BETWEEN PARTIES.
+- (d) If a licensee ceases to qualify for an exception under par. (a) to (c), the licensee shall have 180 days to comply with this subchapter. - (3) AGREEMENTS BETWEEN PARTIES.
 Nothing in this subchapter shall prevent or abrogate an agreement between a licensee and another licensee, a 3rd-party service provider, or another party to fulfill any of the requirements under s.
-601.953 or 601.954.

-3 (4) PRIVATE CAUSE OF ACTION.
-This subchapter may not be construed to create 4 or imply a private cause of action for violation of its provisions or to curtail a private 5 cause of action that otherwise exists in the absence of this subchapter.

-6 (5) RULES.
-The commissioner may promulgate rules that are necessary to carry 7 out the provisions of this subchapter.
+601.953 or 601.954. - (4) Private cause of action.
+This subchapter may not be construed to create or imply a private cause of action for violation of its provisions or to curtail a private cause of action that otherwise exists in the absence of this subchapter. - (5) Rules.
+The commissioner may promulgate rules that are necessary to carry out the provisions of this subchapter.

-SECTION 5.
-601.952 of the statutes is created to read:

-9 601.952 Information security program.
+601.952 Information security program.
 (1) IMPLEMENTATION OF PROGRAM.
-10 No later than one year after the effective date of this subsection [LRB inserts 11 date], a licensee shall develop, implement, and maintain a comprehensive written 12information security program based on the licensee's risk assessment under sub.
+No later than one year after the effective date of this subsection [LRB inserts date], a licensee shall develop, implement, and maintain a comprehensive written information security program based on the licensee's risk assessment under sub.
 (2) and consistent with the conditions of sub.
 (3) (a).
-The program shall contain 1314 administrative, technical, and physical safeguards for the protection of the licensee's 15information systems and nonpublic information.
-The licensee shall design the 16 program to do all of the following:
+The program shall contain administrative, technical, and physical safeguards for the protection of the licensee's information systems and nonpublic information.
+The licensee shall design the program to do all of the following: